dlang/DIPs/DIPs/DIP1xxx-ajie.md

 be a way to iterate that works both with elements that are iterable only by value, and with non-copyable elements that can be iterated by reference.

+For function calls with a similar problem, there is already the `auto ref` keyword.
-Since `foreach` by value is considered the de-facto default loop, it can be considered the best canditate to become such a way.
-With high likelihood many existing `foreach` loops will start to function with non-copyable `struct`s without changes.
+For consistency, a similar keyword for `foreach` loop variables can be considered the best canditate to become such a way.
+On the other hand, if loop functionality excepts to be able to mutate the `foreach` aggreagate, existing `ref` could still be used, so the code will fail to compile if range elementscannot be mutated.

 Non-copyable `struct`s are an excellent aid when designing containers for RAII (Resource- Acquisition-Is-Initialization) principle.
 EMSI-Containers [2] are good examples of such